M66B/FairEmail/docs/FAQ-zh-rCN.md

 * *Automatically show images for known contacts*: to automatically show images for contacts on your device, please read [this FAQ](#user-content-faq35)
 * *Conversation action bar*: to disable the bottom navigation bar

 Note that messages can be previewed only when the message text was downloaded.
-Note that messages can be previewed only when the message text was downloaded.
 Larger message texts are not downloaded by default on metered (generally mobile) networks.
-You can change this in the settings.
 You can change this in the settings.

 If the list of addresses is long, you can collapse the addresses section with the *less* icon at the top of the addresses section.